 3mm Diameter Cons

 The motor on Bowden extruders are located away from the hot end which reduces the weight of moving parts.
-This in theory allows for more accurate prints as momentum is greatly reduced, particularly making a difference at higher speeds (less momentum to overcome during instant changes in direction).
+This allows for more accurate prints as momentum is greatly reduced, particularly at higher speeds (less momentum to overcome during instant changes in direction).

-This in theory means that Bowdens should print faster, but like everything, there are other factors that affect print speed.
+In theory, this means that Bowdens should print faster, but like everything, there are other factors to consider that affects print speed.

 Bowdens come with challenges too.
 The filament is fed through a hollow tube (a guide) which can cause problems too.
 For example, consider having your feeder tension too high, pieces of your filament can get grounded up into tiny dust particals and collect inside the tube which in turn creates friction.